university-of-york/uoy-design-patterns/src/pages/32-navigation.md

 # Navigation

-In general, navigation is kept up at the top of the page, so we can use the whole width of the page for content.
-The sub-navigation (levels 4+) acts as a breadcrumb when needed.
+<p class="lead">In general, navigation is kept up at the top of the page, so we can use the whole width of the page for content.
+The sub-navigation (levels 4+) acts as a breadcrumb when needed.</p>

 ### Structural navigation